 Not being biased, but Italy has one of the finest and tastiest cuisines in the world.
 Most times, I pinch and ask myself how I got so lucky to experience such a grand collection of local cuisines.
 So each time I travel to a new Italian city, I make it a point of duty to try something peculiar to that city.
 I have lived in the south and north of Italy.
 While in the south, I added extra pounds of weight, yes the food is quite addictive and involves a lot of frying.
 But I didn’t care much.
 I ate cannoli, arancini, panelle, and crochette like it was no man’s business.
 That said.
 Don’t fall for the tourist traps, eat like a local and uncover the best restaurants and places to eat in Milan.
 My recommendations include typical Italian dishes and Milanese foods you should try.

 Discover all the beautiful towns near Milan that you can take a day trip to.
-One of the pecks of living in Milan is its central location to many cities in Italy.
-You can visit Bergamo, Pisa, Monza, Florence, Como, Lecco, Bologna, Venice, Cinque Terre, and many other beautiful Italian towns.
+One of the pecks of living in Milan is its central location to many cities in Italy, and the easy connection to other European cities.
+You can visit Bergamo, Pisa, Monza, Florence, Como, Lecco, Bologna, Venice, Cinque Terre, and many other beautiful Italian towns nearby.
 Hopping on the fast train, you will arrive at your destination within minutes, saving you plenty of time to see the city and get back to Milan the same day.
-There are also other tips that can save you a lot of time and help you have a better experience day trip experience.
+There are also other tips that can save you a lot of time and help you have a better day trip experience.

 I’m an adventure lover who likes to take spontaneous trips.
 Today I’m hopping on a bus to Switzerland, the next day I’m catching a last-minute flight to Poland.